Hameez10/Hameez10/README.md

 I was a member of the Data Team for [MPP (Member of Provinical Parliament)](https://www.ola.org/en/members/all/ted-hsu) [Ted Hsu](https://www.tedhsu.ca)'s bid to be the leader of the [Ontario Liberal Party](https://ontarioliberal.ca) in fall 2023.

-🌱 I’m currently learning Discrete Structures, Comparative Programming Langauges, Operating Systems, and Probability and Statistics.
+🌱 I’m currently learning Evidence-Based Security and Business Law

 🤔 I am currently exploring how computer science can be applied in the political landscape.

-👨🏾‍💻 I am open to do Co-op/Internship placements during: Summer 2024, Fall 2024, Summer 2025, Winter 2026, and Summer 2026.
-These dates are not set-in-stone as my co-op program is very flexible.
-I have an expected 🎓graduation date of spring 2027.
+👨🏾‍💻 I am open to do Co-op/Internship placements

 ## Relevant Coursework📚 :
 ### Computer Science